Skip to content

 docker compose -p postgres exec postgres bash

-4. If you have enough space to uncompress all datasets locally (135 GB), run this script to load all databases:
+If you have enough space to uncompress all datasets you have downloaded locally in the data folder, run this script:

 ./scripts/load_dumps.sh